2023 Most Popular Nursing Associate Degree Schools in New Hampshire

 After completing their Associate Degree, nursing graduates from White Mountains Community College carry an average student debt load of $32,945.

-Full Nursing at White Mountains Community College Report
+Read full report on Nursing at White Mountains Community College

-Lakes Region Community College came in at #9 in this year’s edition of the Most Popular Nursing Associate Degree Schools in New Hampshire ranking.
-Located in the rural area of Laconia, Lakes Region Community College is a public school with a small student population.
+Lakes Region Community College ranked #9 on this year’s Most Popular Nursing Associate Degree Schools in New Hampshire list.
+Located in the rural area of Laconia, Lakes Region Community College is a public college with a fairly small student population.

 Women make up 86% of the nursing majors at the school.